Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Create Mirror Target
 ---------------------------------

 A mirror target in AWS refers to the destination for the mirrored traffic.
 This can be a single interface or a group of interfaces using a network load balancer.
-To configure a mirror target, follow these steps.
+To configure a mirror target, follow these steps:

 - From the VPC dashboard select: ``Mirror Targets`` under the Traffic Mirroring section in the left window pane.
 - Select: ``Create traffic mirror target``